mayrapena1324/mayrapena1324/README.md

 About Me
 - 👋 Hi, I’m Mayra
-- 👀 I’m interested in ...
+- 👀 I’m interested in hiking, yoga and coding!
 - 🌱 I’m currently learning Python in Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp.
 - 💞️ I’m looking to collaborate on projects and learn!
 - 📫 Reach me on linkedIn